psalzAppDev/PSActivityImageViewController/README.md

 You can add any items you want to share, but only the image is displayed.

+A SwiftUI adaptation is also available, based on the excellent work in [ActivityView](https://github.com/SwiftUI-Plus/ActivityView).

 ## Screenshots

 These screenshots are taken from my app TwoSlideOver.
 Check it out [here](https://apps.apple.com/app/twoslideover/id1547137384)